lstanard/american-spoon/readme.md

 ----------

 1. Do not directly modify .html or .css files, they are being generated via CodeKit (.html and .css files are not committed to the repo)
-2. Do not use z-index directly in a SCSS file, see _sass/_global/_variables for z-index values
+2. Do not use z-index directly in a SCSS file, see _sass/_global/_variables for z-index value variables
 3. Use uiFunctions.site object for UI related JavaScript/jQuery functions
 4. Navigation plan:
  - Full size header disappears below 640px